Create a Comfortable and Inviting Space for Your Family!

 Here’s a look at a wonderful Country style home that includes four bedrooms and 5.5 baths spread over 4,501 square feet of living space.
 The main floor encompasses 3,398 square feet and the upper level, 1,103 square feet.

-Even as the Country home has stepped into the 21st century, the design concepts of “tasteful simplicity” and “producing beauty by means of form and proportion” advocated by Andrew Jackson Downing still ring true!
+Even as the Country home has stepped into the 21st century, the design concepts of “tasteful simplicity” and “producing beauty through form and proportion” advocated by Andrew Jackson Downing still ring true!

 Footnote: The lead image in this article shows a night view of the magnificent 2-story, 4-bedroom Country style home shown directly above.